HomereAMK/Copenhagen-Popgen-Course_tyler/ngs_intro_exercises/README.md

-INTRODUCTION TO NGS DATA EXERCISES
+INTRODUCTION TO NGS DATA EXERCISES --- HOMERE MODIFICATIONS
 ==================================

 For these exercises we will use exome capture data from the Peruvian mimic poison dart frog, *Ranitomeya imitator*, mapped to a *de novo* exome assembly.